It’s enough to strike fear into the heart of any homeowner: the tell-tale black splotches that indicate you have a mold growth.

 There is no official mold spore that is officially labeled “black mold.”
 Usually, when people talk about harmful “black mold,” they are referring to the species known as Stachybotrys chartarum.

 Unlike most molds, S. chartarum requires an environment that is very high in relative humidity—roughly 90%.
-As a result, it is typically only found in homes with recent flooding or water damage.
+As a result, it is typically only found in homes with recent flooding or water damage (which is why immediate water damage restoration is incredibly important).

-Upper respiratory symptoms may also occur from exposure to any mold for those with a mold allergy.
+Upper respiratory symptoms may also occur from exposure to any mold for those with a mold allergy or weakened immune systems.
 These include things like cough, congestion, and itchy eyes/throat and do not necessarily indicate the presence of toxic “black mold.”

 Most of the time, when people ask, “What does black mold look like?” what they are really asking is, “Am I dealing with toxic mold?”